 If you have ports open to the internet you need to use Fail2ban.
 It has been around for a long time and it's pretty ubiquitous in Linux systems exposed to the public.
-This article is going to walk you through the process I use to setup fail2ban on the machines with ports open to the public.
+This article is going to walk you through the process I use to setup fail2ban on the machines which have ports open to the public.

 The first step is to install the package: